genesis-community/bosh-genesis-kit/MANUAL.md

 TLS can be disabled with the feature `external-db-no-tls`.

+# S3 Blobstore

+Use the feature flag `s3-blobstore` to use a S3 blobstore for the BOSH director and BOSH Agents.
+This does not provide any auto data migration from the internal WebDAV blobstore.
+One approach is to inspect releases and manually upload utilizing the `--fix` switch after enabling this feature.

+Secrets required in safe at `/blobstore/s3`:

+* `access_key`
+* `secret_key`

+Other parameters included in the environment file under `params`:

+* `s3_blobstore_bucket`
+* `s3_blobstore_region`

 # Available Addons

 - `alias` - Set up a local BOSH alias for this director.